qub3s/nlp_2025_NiceLovablePeople/README.md

 **Note:** The training job depends on the environment created by the setup script.
 Always run `setup_gwdg.sh` first and ensure it finishes successfully.

 ## AI-Usage
-AI (debugging) support such as ChatGPT were used, a detailed AI-Usage cards are placed int the ai_usage_cards folder.
+AI support such as ChatGPT were used, detailed AI-Usage cards are placed int the ai_usage_cards folder.

 ## Acknowledgement
 The project description, partial implementation, and scripts were adapted from the default final project for the Stanford [CS 224N class](https://web.stanford.edu/class/cs224n/) developed by Gabriel Poesia, John, Hewitt, Amelie Byun, John Cho, and their (large) team (Thank you!)